Q: What is your experience caring for pets?

 Q: How are payments handled?

 I request payment up front, as this is a small service business.
 I will email an invoice to you about a week prior to your departure date.
-You may leave cash or a check for me to pick-up upon my first pet-sitting visit.
-Full payment is due at my first pet-sitting visit.
+You may leave cash or a check for me to pick-up upon my first pet-sitting visit, or pay through Zelle to email@example.com at least 24 hours prior to your departure.
+Full payment is due by my first pet-sitting visit.

 Q: Do you charge a holiday fee?